Twashi1/vivium/vault/plan2.md

 - Texture
 - Descriptor set

 All these resources will have be created through submission to a resource manager, returning a `PromisedHandle`, which can be assumed to be a `Handle` after calling the allocation of a resource manager.
-(Maybe introduce an `assumeHandle` function, that validates in debug mode, but does nothing in release?
-How could we prevent implicit casts)

 #### Trivially constructed (no drop)